intric-mcp-template

 Add your exposed server URL in Intric's MCP connections settings.
 Intric will automatically discover all available tools and resources.

-Tip: You can use a service like ngrok to expose a https url binded to a local port and put that url (ending with /mcp) into Intric for testing.
+Tip: Use a service like ngrok to expose an HTTPS URL bound to a local port, then add that URL (ending with /mcp) to Intric.

 Building Your Own MCP Server